-With their early playing years in Michigan through the 1960s and then in Toronto beginning in 1970, Ken Westerfield and Jim Kenner had developed a fast-flowing freestyle routine and already touring as Frisbee Professionals for Irwin Toy performing in cities across Canada.
-Ken and Jim also started annual Open Frisbee Championships in Vancouver and Toronto.
-On the West Coast, by the early 1970s, Victor Malafronte and John Weyand of the Berkeley Frisbee Group (BFG) had raised Frisbee tossing and catching to a delicate art form of flowing throws and receptions.
+With their early playing years in Michigan through the 1960s and then in Toronto beginning in 1970, Ken Westerfield and Jim Kenner had developed a fast-flowing freestyle routine of trick throw and catching, already touring as Frisbee Professionals for Irwin Toy performing in cities across Canada.
+Ken and Jim were also directing Open Frisbee Championships in Vancouver and Toronto.
+On the West Coast, by the early 1970s, Victor Malafronte and John Z Weyand of the Berkeley Frisbee Group (BFG) had raised Frisbee tossing and catching to a delicate art form of flowing throws and receptions.
 Vaughn Frick, John Sappington, and Scott Dickson were doing creative trick throws and fancy Frisbee catching on the campus of the University of Michigan during that same period of time.
 In 1973, Dan Roddick included individual field events at his Pennsylvania and New York State Frisbee Championships.

 Frisbee Freestyle Competition

 Freestyle play prior to 1975, before the invention of the nail-delay, was a fast-moving and flowing routine of many throwing variations with spinning and leaping stylized catches off the throw, usually done on a hard surface to allow for skipping and multiple disc skipping.
 Early freestyle play was intense and commonly compared to martial arts and dance.
 The preferred disc was a Professional Model Frisbee, Wham-O’s first sport disc.
 It was a small but stable disc that would add to the quickness of hand manipulations to increase the fast flow of numerous trick throws and freestyle catching combinations.